 Are bums OK?....sharing images: the facts

-Someone taking an indecent image of themselves, and sending it to anyone including their friends or boy/girlfriend via a mobile phone or some other form of technology is referred to as ‘sexting’.
-You might call it other things like “sending a dirty” or “nudes”
+Someone taking an indecent image of themselves, and sending it to anyone including their friends or boy/girlfriend via a mobile phone or some other form of technology can cause lots of problems.
+You might call it other things like “sending a dirty” "sexting" or “nudes”

 New laws brought in defines "indecent" as:

 photographs or films showing people engaged in a sexual activity which would not usually be done in public, or with their genitals, buttocks or breasts exposed or covered only with underwear